 Up, down and around

-If a slower pace is more your cup of tea, play a round at Corowa Golf Club's 27-hole championship course or tee off at the Howlong Country Golf Club's more challenging 18-hole course.
+Slow it down with a round at Corowa Golf Club's 27-hole championship course or tee off at the Howlong Country Golf Club's more challenging 18-hole course.

-Unwind and recharge with the family with a picnic on the riverbank and ride or walk along local trails to get a glimpse of native fauna and flora.
+Unwind with the family with a picnic on the riverbank and ride or walk along local trails to get a glimpse of native fauna and flora.
 Pitch a tent by the river with the majestic River Red Gum Forest as a natural backdrop, or bring your caravan into powered sites at the town's popular holiday parks.

 Birthplace of Federation